Applied-Curiosity/architecture_diagrams/README.md

 This repository contains generic starting templates for architectural diagrams used in our projects.
 These diagrams are meant to be used as a foundation for client-specific architectural designs.

+It also contains a library of reference libraries for AWS and Databricks.
+For Azure diagrams, the most reliable and up-to-date diagrams and diagram tools are located at [[Azure Diagrams](https://azurediagrams.com/)].

 ## Contents

 - C4 Model Diagrams